gluestack/ui-example-nativewind/README.md

-# gluestack-ui v2 Kitchensink Application
+# gluestack-ui v2 Dashboard Application

 ## Installation
 Ensure you have Node.js and Expo CLI installed on your machine.